SteadyCadence/api-docs/content/06-records.md

 ## Relationships

 > Oliver, there are quite a few errors / gaps in this section.
-Will need your help to fill it in.
+Will need your help to fill them in.

 Each location has a relationship with one or more parties, and each of those parties has a specific type of relationship with the land.
 For example, a municipal body may own a park, and a local tribe may have right-of-way access to it.
 Ownership and right-of-way-access are both types of relationships.
 (Note that sometimes you may also see the word "tenure" in lieu of or alongside the word "relationship.")

 _<a href="https://docs.cadasta.org/en/04-records.html#location-relationships" target="_blank">Read more about Relationships in our Platform Documentation</a>_

 The Cadasta API allows you to list relationships of a party and list relationships to a spatial unit / project location.
-You can also get, create, update, and delete tenure relationships as well.
+You can also get, create, update, and delete relationships as well.

 Endpoints in this section start with: